armeh429/A-journey-to-learn-Python-modules/README.md

 >2. tkinter : The tkinter package (“Tk interface”) is the standard Python interface to the Tcl/Tk GUI toolkit.
 Both Tk and tkinter are available on most Unix platforms, including macOS, as well as on Windows systems. touch this link (https://docs.python.org/3/library/tkinter.html) and (https://tkdocs.com/tutorial/firstexample.html)
 >3. glob:The glob module is a useful part of the Python standard library. glob (short for global) is used to return all file paths that match a specific pattern.
 We can use glob to search for a specific file pattern, or perhaps more usefully, search for files where the filename matches a certain pattern by using wildcard characters. touch the link for more:(https://towardsdatascience.com/the-python-glob-module-47d82f4cbd2d)
+>4. pycoingecko: it is a API to gather the coinGecko markrt information